jbeisser/ansible/README.md

 Explanations of roles
 ----
-`common`: Basic pieces of software that are on every macOS system
+`common`: basic pieces of software that are on every macOS system
 `macos`: basic settings for a macOS system.
 Configure brew, set screensaver behavior, etc
 `desktop`: default utilities for desktop systems
 `laptop`: default utilities for laptops